timrobot/SimpleSim/README.md

 ### Description

-A cube is positioned randomly inside of a standard 144"x144" field, with a controllable VEX clawbot.
+A set of cans are positioned randomly inside of a standard 144"x144" field, with a controllable VEX clawbot.
 |  |  |
 | -- | -- |
 | Action Space | Box(-1.0, 1.0, (10,), float32) |